cfgauss/r-novice-gapminder/_extras/guide.md

 {: .r}

-nest our comparison inside of our subsetting operators to tell R to return a subset
+Nest our comparison inside of our subsetting operators to tell R to return a subset.

 ~~~
 x[x > 7]
 ~~~
 {: .r}

 #### Combining logical conditions